A complete guide to Beta-Alanine

-Muscle cells cannot effectively absorb Carnosine, therefore, Carnosine which is a “combination” of Beta-Alanine and L-Histidine, is transformed into these two precursors to get inside the muscle cells, and be synthesized into Carnosine inside of the muscle.
+Muscle cells cannot effectively absorb Carnosine, therefore, Carnosine which is a ?combination? of Beta-Alanine and L-Histidine, is transformed into these two precursors to be able to enter muscle cells, and be synthesized into Carnosine within the muscle.

 and oral supplementation of Beta-Alanine is really effective in this task.